insidae/website/content/2020-02-02/index.md

 ![My desk in February, 2019](/Desk-17-03-2020.jpg)

-I'm a designer and self-taught web developer who has been working professionally in the field since June, 2014.
+I'm a designer and self-taught web developer, working professionally in the field since June, 2014.
 I'm going to write about the programs, and tools I use on a daily basis with some brief descriptions and alternate options.

 I'll try and update this post as my setup changes.

 <div class="note">
     <h3>Disclaimer</h3>
     <p>
         It doesn't really matter what you use: Windows or Mac.
-Vim or Emacs.
 Tabs or spaces.
 Sass or LESS.
 If all the options didn't have merit, there wouldn't be an argument.
-This list is not meant to be an endorsement for or against anything, just one person's web development workflow.
+This list is not meant to be an endorsement for or against anything, just my personal web development setup.
     </p>
     <p>
         Try new things.
 Be open minded.
 Research.
 Discover what works best for you.
-Also, this is not an extensive list; this is my list.
+This is far from an extensive list; just what I've found works for me.
     </p>
 </div>